audeering/ser-tests/docs/method-tests.rst

 and **Change UAR Upward Tilt** tests ensure that the Unweighted Average Recall (UAR) does not decrease too much when applying the downward or upward spectral tilt filter.

-The **Change UAP Downward Tilt** and **Change UAP Upward Tilt** tests ensure that the Unweighted Average Precision (UAP) does not decrease too much when applying the downward or upward spectral tilt filter.

-The **Change Average Value Downward Tilt** and **Change Average Value Upward Tilt** tests ensure that the average value is not affected too much when applying the downward or upward spectral tilt filter.